artemkv/artemkv.github.io/generative.md

 - **Normalizing flows**: model `p(x)` as Gaussian noise passed through multiple layers of reversible transformations
 - Train by maximizing the likelihood (and minimizing KL divergence between the distribution you produce and distribution of data)
 - **GANs**: 2 player minimax game between generator and discriminator.
 Train by stochastic gradient ascent/descent
-- **Energy based models**: turn any function into probability distribution by normalizing by the total volume
+- **Energy based models**: turn any function into probability distribution by normalizing by the total volume; don't need to normalize if all you want is to compare

 ## Intro